The-DarkMatter/Indias-COVID-Syringe/README.md

 # Indias-COVID-Syringe
 India's COVID-19 cases visualized in a different way.
-To see the visualization, visit: https://observablehq.com/@the-darkmatter/indias-covid-syringe Circle size corresponds to daily new COVID cases for India.
+To see the visualization in action, visit: https://observablehq.com/@the-darkmatter/indias-covid-syringe Circle size corresponds to daily new COVID cases for India.

 Data: https://api.covid19india.org/documentation/csv/